SyedSami07/AI-driven-intelligent-Ecommerce-Ecosystem/README.md

 - ** AI Nutrition Insight Planner:** This feature asks for user info and gives an AI-generated nutrition plan with product recommendations.
 - ** User Management:** Secure membership system with email verification and password recovery.
+- AI Voice Assistant Feature: Customers can use hands-free voice commands to easily navigate or search through the fruit store.
+● AI Info Generator: The system automatically creates high-quality product descriptions for the items, reducing manual work for admin.

 ## 📁 Project Structure